-On behalf of Engineers Australia, we’re proud to introduce our inaugural Climate Smart Engineering conference on 16–17 November 2021.
+On behalf of Engineers Australia, we’re proud to introduce our inaugural Climate Smart Engineering Conference on 16–17 November 2021.

-With attendance online or in person at the Hilton in Sydney, this conference will enable engineers to explore the relevant risks and opportunities, to network and to hear first-hand from business, finance, government and engineering leaders.
+This conference will enable engineers to explore the relevant risks and opportunities, to network and to hear first-hand from business, finance, government and engineering leaders.

 Engineers will be pivotal in both mitigating and adapting to the challenges posed by climate change, and the associated expectations of investors, voters, employees and the wider community.